 Suppose you need to persuade a group of people to join your cause.
 You should ask four critical questions before creating any communication strategy, whether it be a Facebook ad, a landing page, a brochure, or even a complete marketing campaign.

 Who is our target audience for this campaign?

 Don't just guess or assume you know.
 Make sure you understand whom you are communicating with.

 Start by creating a(n) audience profile(s) or avatar and try to understand as much about your audience as possible.

 Who are they?

-- What problems do they have you are solving?
+- What problems do they have you solving?
 Ask the right questions and do your research.

-The more specific you can be about what problem you are trying to solve, the more likely people are going take you up on it.
+The more specific you can be about what problem you are trying to solve, the more likely people will respond.
 Sometimes those specifics come from the geographic area you work in, what demographics you serve, what specific effort you're tackling, etc.

-People often believe that being too specific will “leave people out” or reduce their potential reach.
+People often believe that being too specific will "leave people out" or reduce their potential reach.
 But the opposite is true.
-Speaking too broadly will leave everyone out and leave you in a saturated market with no unique differentiators.
+Speaking too broadly will leave everyone out.

 - If you need more people to discover your organization, focus on a lead generation strategy